picmi/help/docs/business/about-picmi/understanding-workflows.md

 :::prompt
 PICMI has industry-standard workflows that have been tested and approved by the PICMI team ready for you to use.
 They are built to be flexible and easy to adapt to your organisation's needs.
-PICMI finds most organisation may adjust 3-5 items to suit their needs.
+PICMI finds most organisations may adjust 3-5 items to suit their needs.
 :::